jorge-mells/simple-todo-cli/README.md

 ## Steps involved

 So firstly, I created a new directory in cli.
 Then using git cli, I initialised the project.
 Finally, I used github cli to put the project on github.
-TODO
+To use github cli, make sure you have setup your git user settings.
+Then get an ssh key.
+Go online to find out how to do that.
+Then you can run gh auth login to authenticate the user. finally you can run gh auth setup-git to allow seamless communication between git and github.

 # How to install the project